Darius-D/Insectic/prototype/ReadMe.md

  |April 9, 2021| Created a view All Tickets page.
 This page has the ability to sort  the tickets with a filter and counter coming in the near future. |implemented|

 ***

-  <p>Still a work in progress.
+  <p align="center">Still a work in progress.
 Intended updates coming soon: An analytics nav button, working SCRUM board on dashboard page, better "corkboard" button, adding session state to save sticky note context. </p>

 ###  <p align="center"> Current Dashboard view </p>
 ![](/img/NewDashboard.png)